wavemaker/docs/website/blog/2023-10-18-design-tokens-part-1.md

 color.blue.100 = #000033
 }
 ```
+### Semantic Token

-- **Semantic Token**: Tokens that represent the character of the base design tokens If the designer decides the border color should be the brand primary, the border color will change accordingly.
+Tokens that represent the character of the base design tokens If the designer decides the border color should be the brand primary, the border color will change accordingly.

 ```css
 color.blue.50 = #000022